trouveyre/Geopti/README.md

-  geopti *- high precision and fast computing tools for geometrics*
+  geopti *- a mathematics toolbox for geometric purposes*
 --------------------------------------------------------------------